robin-hlt/robin-hlt.github.io/_pages/about.md

 Yuan Zhou, Shilong Jin, **Litao Hua**, Wanjun Lv, Haoran Duan, Jungong Han

-- To address this fundamental challenge, we propose ConsDreamer, a novel framework that mitigates view bias by refining both the conditional and unconditional terms in the score distillation process.
+- We propose ConsDreamer, a novel framework that mitigates view bias by refining both the conditional and unconditional terms in the score distillation process.

  </div>
 </div>